 You can use the roots to flavor soups, and stews.

-Hamburg Rooted Parsley is good for you.
-It is loaded with vitamins A, and
+Did You Know?
+The roots are good for you.
+It is loaded with vitamins A, C, Calcium, and Iron.

 It’s easy to grow!